-Field Description Mgmt VLAN ID Separating management traffic from user data traffic is a recommended practice.
+Field Description Session Persistence Determines if session persistence is enabled.
+A persistent session directs a client's requests to the same backend server for the duration of a session or the time it takes to complete a task or transaction.
+Enable this option to improve request response times.
+For more information, see Session Persistence on page 145.
+Mgmt VLAN ID Separating management traffic from user data traffic is a recommended practice.
 The Management VLAN ID is 1 by default.
 AP will accept wireless client even without active connection to Extreme Campus Controller on WLANs where Extreme Campus Controller is not required.
 You can override the configuration Profile setting for one or more individual APs from the Advanced > Overrides dialog for the selected AP.
 Tagged Check this option to tag the VLAN.
 Tagged VLAN packets include header information that identifies which VLAN the packet is coming from.
 You can configure Tagged VLANs for all APs in a device group from the device group Advanced Settings dialog.
 You can override the configuration Profile setting for one or more individual APs from the Advanced > Overrides dialog for the selected AP.
 MTU Maximum Transmission Unit in bytes.
 Determines the maximum size of each packet in transmission.
+Standard size is 1500 bytes.
+Extreme Campus Controller now supports up to 1800 bytes.
+This enhancement facilitates the transport of MU-DATA specifically between the AP and the appliance (or between the AP and a switch for VxLAN deployments) without incurring fragmentation.
 You can override the configuration Profile setting for one or more individual APs from the Advanced > Overrides dialog for the selected AP.
-Scan Mode Note: Supported on AP3xx, P4xx, and AP5xx models.
+Scan Mode Note: Supported on AP3xx, AP4xx, and AP5xx models.
 Determines which channels are scanned.
 Valid values are: Default Scan. - Scans all supported channels.
 Optimized to scan widest possible channel.
 Channel Lock - Scans on single channel.
 Custom Scan - Scan is based on a selected custom list.
 Define a custom channel list including channel width.
 Radio 1 channels are 2.4G (AP510i/e includes 5G channels).
 Radio 2 channels are 5G.
 Scan Channels Select channels for a custom channel list used for Custom Scan Scan Mode.

-Table 39: Advanced l Configuration Profile e Settings (continued) -------------------- ------------------------- ------------------------
+Table 41: Advanced Configuration P Profile Settings (continued) --- ------------------------------